leowhitehead/MontiLang/README.md

 FizzBuzz: Program that loops through numbers 1-100, prints 'fizz' if it is a multiple of 3, 'buzz' if a multiple of 5, and 'fizzbuzz' if both.

-        100 VAR loop .
+        &DEFINE LOOP 100&
         1 VAR i .

-        FOR loop
+        FOR LOOP
             || VAR ln .
             i 5 % 0 ==
             IF : .